 As Johnson's group faced off with the other Key Keepers in the median of Key Route Blvd., they made peace under the direction of society leader Alastair Faramund.
 He described his group as a charitable organization comprised of super-intelligent alien beings like himself who came to earth to help the people of Albany.
 Amid the chaos of the 1906 earthquake, Faramund said, he was stranded on earth with no way to get home, so he dedicated himself to making Albany better and created the Key Keepers.
 Johnson's team then built a radio to help Faramund and the Key Keepers contact their home planet.
 When assembled, the radio playing the lilting tones of "I Love Albany CA," which inspired a dance party with the two groups — who finally parted as friends.

-In reality, the police officer who arrested Maass was none other than Albany resident Sam DuBois — in character as one of several actors in what he called the "Avenue Adventure."
-The whole thing was an alternative reality game planned by DuBois, who graduated from Albany High School last year and now attends the California Institute of the Arts, where he majors in technical direction and experience design.
-DuBois and his former Albany High classmates Kai Gerard and Joey Rees-Hill designed and planned the game over the course of several months, receiving funding from the Albany Chamber of Commerce and the Solano Avenue Association.
+In reality, the police officer who arrested Maass was none other than Albany resident Joey Rees-Hill — in character as one of several actors in what he called the "Avenue Adventure."
+The whole thing was an alternative reality game planned by him and Sam DuBois, who graduated from Albany High School last year and now attends the California Institute of the Arts, where he majors in technical direction and experience design.
+DuBois and Rees-Hill and their former Albany High classmate Kai Gerard designed and planned the game over the course of several months, receiving funding from the Albany Chamber of Commerce and the Solano Avenue Association.
 DuBois is already a bit of a local legend as the host of the Albany Haunt.
 DuBois started the now-legendary haunted house when he was only 12, and ended it in 2017 when he graduated from Albany High.